 Suggested Audience: Free and Open to All!

 Mahogany L. Browne is a writer, organizer, and educator.
 Interim Executive Director of Urban Word NYC and Poetry Coordinator at St. Francis College.
 Browne has received fellowships from Agnes Gund, Air Serenbe, Cave Canem, Poets House, Mellon Research, and Rauschenberg.
-She is the author of Woke: A Young Poets Call to Justice, Woke Baby, and Black Girl Magic (Macmillan), Kissing Caskets (Yes Yes Books), and Dear Twitter (Penmanship Books).
+She is the author of Woke: A Young Poets Call to Justice, Woke Baby, Black Girl Magic, Kissing Caskets, and Dear Twitter.
 She is also the founder of Woke Baby Book Fair (a nationwide diversity literature campaign) and as an Arts for Justice grantee, is completing her first book of essays on mass incarceration investigating its impact on women and children.
 She resides in Brooklyn, NY.

 Jive Poetic is a writer, organizer, and educator based in Brooklyn, New York.
 He received his BA in Media Studies from the State University of New York at Buffalo, and his MFA in Writing from Pratt Institute.
 In 2017, Jive received the John Morning Award for Art and Service.
 He is the founder of Insurgent Poets Society, Carnival Slam: Cultural Exchange, and the co-founder of the Brooklyn Poetry Slam.
 His work has been showcased onTVONE’s Lexus Verses and Flow, PBS NewsHour, and BET.
 International support for his work has come from the British Arts Council; US Embassies in Australia, Brazil, and Poland; and the Minister Of Culture in Antigua and Barbuda.
 Currently, Jive is the Nuyorican Poets Café Friday Night Slam curator.

-This program is made possible with support from the Francis J. Greenburger Foundation, the New York State Writers Institute and Poets & Writers with public funds from the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.
+This program is made possible through the generous support of Club Helsinki Open Mic, The Maker, the Francis J. Greenburger Foundation, the New York State Writers Institute, and Poets & Writers with public funds from the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.